opencodenitr/project-apollo/README.md

 ### Contributing 🎃
 ------------

-Please refer to each project's style and contribution guidelines for submitting patches and additions.
+Please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine